The Environment Agency’s 2 October 2020 annual report provides sober reading for the nine water and waste service companies operating in England.

 In 2011 the EA first introduced the ‘Environmental Performance Assessment’ (“EPA”) as a mechanism to test and compare performance across the various water companies.
 This year’s report will be the EA’s seventh (see here for historic reports).
 It makes clear that the expectations delivered to companies in 2013 have not been met.

 The EPA assessment for 2019 shows that no water and sewage company met all of their targets.
-With Wessex Water and Seven Trent Water coming top, Southern Water fell significantly behind the rest.
+With Wessex Water and Severn Trent Water coming top, Southern Water fell significantly behind the rest.

 The history of Southern Water